HIRTA-HC/MOD-EHR/README.md

 <!-- ROADMAP -->
 ## Deployment

-This specific deployment of the EHR Middleware product utilizes ViaAPI for the MOD Platform TMS endpoints and a custom webpage for the EHR endpoint.
+This specific deployment of the EHR Middleware product utilizes ViaAPI for the MOD Platform TMS endpoints and a custom webpage to mimick the EHR endpoint.
 The following deployment steps have been generalized to be applicable for use with any TMS and/or EHR provider.

 ### Hardware